Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

-A knee replacement targets the cause of your knee pain, improving mobility and helping you live a better life.
+Knee replacement surgery targets the cause of your knee pain, improving mobility and helping you live a better life

 Knee replacement surgery (also known as arthroplasty) is a treatment that's usually only recommended if your knee pain is very severe and is seriously reducing your quality of life.
 It is a major operation, but one that has a good success rate.
 In the UK, surgeons have been performing knee replacement operations since the 1970s.
 Approximately 80,000 knee replacements are performed every year in England and Wales.1